yehonadav/python_course/exercises/README.md

 and returns a list that contains only the elements that
 are common between the lists (without duplicates).
 Make sure your program works on two lists of different sizes.

+6. Create a program ```palindrome.py```
+that asks the user for a string and print out
+whether this string is a palindrome or not.
+(A palindrome is a string that reads the same forwards and backwards.)